 This one story totally changed the media narrative from Baldwin’s mistakes to the irresponsible crew who put real ammo in the gun.

-When I first read the IndieWire story, I though, that’s a great exclusive.
-And then when I read the LA Times update late in the day, I thought, this is another example of liberal media unforced errors on guns.
+When I first read the IndieWire story, I thought, that’s a great exclusive.
+And then when I read the LA Times update late in the day, I thought, this is another example of liberal media's unforced errors on guns.

 I don’t know the IndieWire reporter, but I would bet he never thought to ask his source if the “live” ammo had a bullet in it.